 Learning Radiology: Recognizing the Basics

 In 2007, a greatly expanded and image-rich fundamental textbook of radiology written by Dr. Herring was published by Elsevier/Mosby.
-The best-selling text was published in a 3rd Edition in May, 2015 in both print and electronic formats with additional coverage of pediatric radiology.
-The text, called Learning Radiology: Recognizing the Basics uses the same fundamental approach to teaching as does this site, but contains key information on other modalities, additional material not covered on the website and access to StudentConsult.com with 75 interactive tutorials based on the book, including 240 imaged-based cases related to material in the text.
+The best-selling text was published in a 4th Edition in May, 2019 in both print and electronic formats with additional coverage of ultrasound, interventional radiology and mammography.
+The text, called Learning Radiology: Recognizing the Basics uses the same fundamental approach to teaching as does this site, but contains key information on other modalities and additional material including 75 interactive tutorials based on the book and 240 imaged-based cases related to material in the text.

 LearningRadiology Video Podcasts on iTunes

-In the summer of 2008, LearningRadiology.com™ began to publish video podcasts made available from the iTunes Store.
-Thousands of LearningRadiology.com™ Video Podcasts have been downloaded.
+In the summer of 2008, LearningRadiology.com™ began to publish video podcasts, now made available on YouTube.
 Video podcasts are kept short, contain material not found in the textbook and are designed specifically for the small screen.
-They are also avaiable on YouTube.

 LearningRadiology on Facebook, Twitter, Instagram

 LearningRadiology.com™ has over 800,000 followers on social media.
-It posts unknown cases on a daily basis to Facebook where it is followed by almost 750,000, on a Twitter feed at @RadSigns to over 18 thousand followers and on Instagram at #learningradiology by over 60 thousand followers.
-The Case of the Week, now in its 600+ consecutive-week rendition, is also posted to these three solcial media sites.
+It posts unknown cases on a daily basis to Facebook where it is followed by almost 750,000, on a Twitter feed at @RadSigns to over 16 thousand followers and on Instagram at #learningradiology by over 65 thousand followers.
+The Case of the Week, now in its 900th+ consecutive-week rendition, is also posted to these three social media sites every Saturday.

 There are hundreds of thousands of links to material on this site from Google alone including hundreds of university programs in radiology, emergency medicine, internal medicine, physician assistants, emergency medical technicians and radiologic technologist programs.